postolache-andreea-miruna/3DMP/Horse automata/README.md

 ## Main components and joints
 ### I chose to divide the mechanism into the following components :

-- head
+- HEAD

  #### To make the head I made a canvas based on the stl from the main mechanism.

  #### I created the sketch based on the canvas and I extruded it.

  #### The head is located in front on a spacer body and it moves together with the support of the front legs.

-- tail
+- TAIL
+ #### To make the tail I made a canvas based on the stl from the main mechanism.

+ #### I created the sketch based on the canvas and I extruded it.

+ #### The tail is located in the back on a spacer body and it moves together with the support of the rear legs.

 - screw first tipe